 Winter circulation, or De-icing, can help prevent this winter die off by creating openings through the ice and snow.
 This allows oxygen to absorb into the water.
 Cold water can hold vast amounts of oxygen.
 All you need to do is expose the water to the air and oxygen will literally jump into the water.
 According to studies done by the WI DNR, only 1-2% of the pond’s surface area needs to be ice free to prevent winterkill.

-By circulating the warmer bottom water to the surface, you can successfully keep an open area in the pond.
+By circulating the warm bottom water to the surface, you can successfully keep an open area in the pond.
 The temperature gradient does not need to be large to prevent ice formation.
 In some cases, you can even melt existing ice if a circulation or de-icer is installed after the ice has formed.
-This can take the worry out of wintering your fish successfully and set your fish population up for rapid growth once the water warms in the spring.
+This can take the worry out of wintering your fish and set your fish population up for rapid growth once the water warms in the spring.

 Floating Plants & Debris